 - 1. Enable students to produce their own poetry, fiction and creative nonfiction and to become proficient readers and interpreters of imaginative literature; - 2.
 Enable students to identify the major genres of literature, to recognize the features of each genre and to explore and evaluate different approaches to literary criticism and interpretation; - 3.
 Develop students' abilities to analyze and explicate literary texts so that they can identify themes and ideas as well as recognize how formal literary devices affect meaning; and - 4.
 Develop students' skills in editing and revising so that they will be prepared for graduate school in creative writing and/or for careers in publishing.

-- ENG-1310 Introduction to Literature 3 credits

-- ENG-2031 Editing & Publishing: The Literary Magazine 3 credits

-- ENG-2101 Creative Writing 3 credits

-- ENG-3032 Advanced Editing & Publishing: The Literary Magazine 3 credits
+- ENG-1310 Introduction to Literature 3 credits - ENG-2031 Editing & Publishing: The Literary Magazine 3 credits - ENG-3032 Advanced Editing & Publishing: The Literary Magazine 3 credits

-- ENG-3120 Poetry Workshop 3 credits

-- ENG-3130 Fiction Workshop 3 credits

-- ENG-3140 The Creative Essay 3 credits

-- ENG-4920 Senior Thesis 3 credits